 The Neuroradiology Division is active in all aspects of teaching.
 Educational opportunities are available for medical students, residents, fellows, and practicing radiologists.
 Close collaboration with the Departments of Neurosurgery, Neurology, Otolaryngology, and Radiation Oncology provides a stimulating collegial atmosphere with over 20 multidisciplinary conferences per week.
 These conferences include teaching conferences, clinical pathologic correlation conferences, tumor boards and other clinical working conferences.
-The Division has published 12 textbooks on the topics of Adult Neuroradiology, Pediatric Neuroradiology, and Head & Neck Radiology.
-The titles include:
+The Division has published numerous textbooks on the topics of Adult Neuroradiology, Pediatric Neuroradiology, and Head and Neck Radiology.

 Medical Student Education